 Once you've put together your data, make sure you've practiced your presentation skills and proofread all your written communications.
 Parents, teachers, and mentors are all great resources for helping you improve your writing and speaking skills.
 You don't want poor data communication to obscure your good research!

 Step 7: Go to Your Competitions(s) and Enjoy!

 After all your hard work spent planning, executing, and presenting your research, it is time to start competing!
 Keep in mind that you can only gain entry to some of the top competitions by being a finalist in other qualifying science fairs, so make sure you understand the rules and that you plan accordingly.

-For glimpses of what it is like to be at some of the top competitions (Hint: fun!) read the Advanced Competition Blogs.
-They're full of more helpful tips, too!
 And remember, as Amber Hess relates in her interview about When Competition Doesn't Turn Out the Way You Want, winning isn't everything!

 If, after reading through this roadmap and the accompanying articles in the Advanced Science Project Guide, you have additional questions about conducting an advanced science project or participating in a top science competition, feel free to post them on the Ask an Expert Forum.
 When possible, questions posted on the "Intel ISEF Preparation" board will be answered by students who've had firsthand experience at ISEF.
 It is also a good place to connect with other students who are in the process of conducting novel research.